Research Project

 Research Questions and Research Objectives

-• Increase Visibility: By featuring and highlighting local organizations and their services, we will significantly increase their visibility, ensuring that community members are aware of and can access the support available to them.
+• Feature local organizations and their services to ensure community members are aware of and can access available support.

-• Foster Community Engagement: The app will be a dynamic space for residents to engage with one another, share cultural practices, and stay informed about local events.
-This will aid in creating a stronger, more connected community.
+• Create a dynamic space for residents to connect, share cultural practices, and stay informed about local events, strengthening community ties.

 Research Timeline